Rosemary-Hogarth/journalist-website/README.md

 ## 🖼️ Project Overview

-This project was built for an artist seeking to showcase their work with a **minimalistic, sleek design** that reflects their artistic practice.
+This project was built for an artist seeking to showcase their work with a minimalistic, sleek design that reflects their artistic practice.

-To achieve this, I focused on **dynamic image optimisation** and an **intuitive CMS** in order to ensure the optimum viewing experience for visitors and ideal content management for the artist.
+To achieve this, I focused on dynamic image optimisation and an intuitive CMS in order to ensure the optimum viewing experience for visitors and ideal content management for the artist.

 Along the way, I tackled challenges such as:
-- **Integrating Decap CMS with Eleventy** for smooth content updates.
+- Integrating Decap CMS with Eleventy** for smooth content updates.
-- **Optimising images** for multiple layouts, including **full-screen views, thumbnails, and slideshows**.
+- Optimising images for multiple layouts, including full-screen views, thumbnails, and slideshows.
-- **Streamlining deployment on Netlify** for a fast and efficient workflow.
+- Streamlining deployment on Netlify for a fast and efficient workflow.

 ## 📸 Screenshots